Bitcoin design principles

 Build borderless products without location, language or social barriers #

-There are no background checks, credit checks, or gatekeepers to Bitcoin.
-A Kenyan farmer has the same access to Bitcoin as a Wall Street trader.
+There are no background checks, credit checks, or gatekeepers to bitcoin.
+A Kenyan farmer should have the same access to bitcoin as a Wall Street trader.

 - Localize your product and make it multilingual